COVID-19 pandemic in Mexico: Cancellations, suspensions, and closings

 Air: Governor Alfaro Ramírez of Jalisco announced that beginning Thursday, March 26, eight states in the Bajío and western Mexico would block flights from areas that had a high rate of coronavirus.
 The restrictions would apply at the Miguel Hidalgo y Costilla Guadalajara International Airport and the Licenciado Gustavo Díaz Ordaz International Airport in Puerto Vallarta.

 Land: The United States Department of State announced on March 20 there would be restrictions on travel across the Mexico–United States border.
 The restrictions would not apply to cargo.
 On March 26, protesters in Sonora insisted that the government limit border crossings with the United States.
 The state of Chihuahua announced that it would start to quarantine migrants who are returned to the Ciudad Juárez border crossing.
-Citizens of Nogales, Sonora, blocked border crossing from Nogales, Arizona, in order to prevent the entrance of individuals with the virus infection and to prevent shortages of food, bottled water, toilet paper and cleaning supplies in local stores.
+Citizens of Nogales, Sonora, blocked border crossing from Nogales, Arizona, to prevent the entrance of individuals with the virus infection and to prevent shortages of food, bottled water, toilet paper and cleaning supplies in local stores.

 Sea: The government announced on March 25 it would continue receiving cruise ships but that passengers would be individually "fumigated" before being taken directly to airports to be returned to their home countries.